 The New Zealand AIDS Foundation (NZAF) provides counselling for free to anyone who is living with, or thinks they may be at risk of HIV, as well as their friends, partner(s) and whānau.
 Counsellors are all trained, professionally qualified specialists.
 You can talk to them about anything that has come up for you around HIV – from relationship issues to grief, anxiety, financial or work-related issues.

-If you live in Auckland, Christchurch or Wellington make an appointment with an HIV counsellor using this form.
-If you live outside those areas call the NZAF on 0800 802 437, and they will connect you with the HIV counselling service closest to you.
+If you live in Auckland, Christchurch or Wellington make an appointment with an HIV counsellor using this form (this form books both HIV testing and counselling, so fill in your details and the counselling option will become available).
+If you live outside those areas call NZAF on 0800 802 437, and they will connect you with the HIV counselling service closest to you.

 The NZAF and Body Positive run peer support groups for people living with HIV.
 These provide a place for people who are HIV positive to meet, share stories and support one another in a safe and confidential environment.